KurtDCD/Team2-BootcampAssignments/README.md

 # bootcamp-assignments
 # About me
-I'm 22 and my name is Kurt Contreras.
-I live in Mexico City and just finished my major in Mechatronics Engineering.
-I look forward to working on Autonomous Vehicles in my career.
+I'm Kurt Contreras, I'm 22 years old and I live in Mexico City.
+I just finished my major in Mechatronics Engineering and I look forward to working on Autonomous Vehicles in my career.
 ### Dependencies:
 * ros-kinetic-laser-proc*
 * ros-kinetic-urg-c